egomezsa/GorillaUp/README.md

 GorillaUp
 =========
-Esteban G.

-Joseph R.

-Aaron K.
+Esteban Gomez, Joseph Rock, and Aaron Kawer

 ### An app to track progress in the gym.